ect123/heartly-readme-boilerplate/README.md

 <h1 align="center">Readme Boilerplate 💕</h1>

-<h5 align="center">Readme Boilerplate made with 💕</h5>

----

-This repository provides ideas for READMEs.
-It's open source so thoughtful updates and/or suggestions are appreciated.
+<h5 align="center">This repository provides ideas for READMEs.
+It's open source so thoughtful updates and/or suggestions are appreciated.</h5>

 ---